Levi-Leah/abc/README.md

 3. Access the application in your browser via `http://EXTERNAL_IP/`

     Replace `<EXTERNAL_IP>` with your actual external IP.
+    Note that it might take a few minutes for the application to start running on the external IP.

 ### Testing the application locally